2002 New Orleans mayoral election

-The New Orleans mayoral election of 2002 was an election for Mayor of New Orleans; the primary round of voting was held on February 2, 2002, followed by a runoff on March 2.
+The 2002 New Orleans mayoral election was held on February 2, 2002, followed by a runoff on March 2 to elect the Mayor of New Orleans.
 It resulted in the election of Ray Nagin as mayor.

 Background

 In New Orleans, Louisiana mayoral elections, there is an open primary.
 Unless one candidate takes more than 50% of the vote in the first round, a run-off election is then held between the top two candidates in the primary round of voting.
 In this case, the runoff was held on March 2, 2002.
 In the runoff, Ray Nagin defeated Richard Pennington to become mayor of New Orleans, the first time in over 50 years that a New Orleans mayor had been elected with no previous experience as an elected official.

 Candidates

 The election campaign opened with the attempt of two-term mayor Marc Morial to change the city charter to allow him to run for a third term.
 Morial's attempt was unsuccessful, so a perceived political vacuum attracted a larger-than-usual number of candidates.